-Policy Acquisition Costs and Expense Ratio
+Policy Acquisition Costs and Other Operating Expenses and the Expense Ratio

 Policy acquisition costs are costs we incur to issue policies, which include commissions, premium taxes, underwriting reports, and underwriter compensation costs.
 The Company offsets the direct commissions it pays with ceded commissions it receives from reinsurers.
-Policy acquisition costs were increased by \$1.3 million, or 8.9%.
+Other operating expenses consist primarily of information technology costs, accounting and internal control salaries, as well as audit and legal expenses.
+Policy acquisition costs and other operating expenses increased by \$1,459,000, or 9.2%.